odrodrig/odrspiceworks-example/docs/GettingStarted.md

 Once you've installed Spiceworks, we'll need to find a home for your app.
 A Spiceworks app is just a website, so make sure that your web app is being served somewhere so that it can be accessed by Spiceworks.
 This means that you must have a local or a remote web server serving your web application so that it can be loaded within Spiceworks.
 At this point, you can just create a framework for the app.
 You'll just need a host URL to get the app creation process started within Spiceworks.

 #### Example
 In this example, we create a single-page application in a Github Gist.
 If you're not familiar with Github, it basically just gives you a place to store code.
-You can then use sites like http://bl.ocks.org to then render that code in a usable format for Spiceworks. <br />
+You can then use sites like http://bl.ocks.org to then render that code in a usable format for Spiceworks.

-1. Go to <https://gist.github.com> to create a Gist.
+1) Go to <https://gist.github.com> to create a Gist.
 It will ask you if you want to save the Gist as "secret" or "public".
 Either one works just fine.
 We can create the framework for the ubiquitous "Hello world!" application like so:

 ``` html
    <!DOCTYPE html>